RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/22_vdo_on_lvm.md

 ### QUESTION #22 - VDO on LVM
 Create a VDO named vdo1 of size 50Gb and mount it at /vdo_m.
+  - This may or may not be on the actual exam, but you may still attempt it anyway.

 ***
 (scroll down for an answer)